islamostafa/islamostafa/README.md

 # Islam Mostafa
-Software Engineer | MSc Computer Science
+Aspiring Software Engineer | MSc Computer Science

 Currently an IT Support Escalation Engineer at Amazon, transitioning into software engineering.
 Completed MSc in Computer Science from the University of Liverpool with focus on Java development.
 Combining 10+ years of IT experience with modern software development practices to build reliable, scalable solutions.